 |Estimated annual program savings||$477,000|

-In addition to the total estimated savings, child development contractors reported the reasons that children remained in a CDD subsidized child care and child development program.
+In addition to the total estimated savings, child development contractors reported the reasons that children remained in a EESD subsidized child care and child development program.

-Table 2 identifies the reasons that eleven- or twelve-year-old children remained in CDD programs.
+Table 2 identifies the reasons that eleven- or twelve-year-old children remained in EESD programs.

 Child Care and Development Program

 |Number of Children Remaining for Part of the Day Because:||Number of Children Remaining for All of the Day Because:|